|

 virtually everything in parallel with Kor.
 Unlike Kor's regime --

-the parallel regime only affected one shell and it eventually
+the parallel regime only affected one shell and it ultimately

 51. Key icons that had been used to identify crucial components